 About the Centre

-With the support of national and international companies the Centre will help to build UK capability in this key area by addressing the skills shortage in the sector.
+With the support of national and international companies the Centre is helping to build UK capability in this key area by addressing the skills shortage in the sector.

 The Centre has very strong links with industry (both nationally and internationally).
-Industry propose many of the projects and provide secondments to sponsored students.
+Industry proposed many of the projects and provides secondments to sponsored students.

 The programme consists of a taught first year followed by a three year PhD research project combined with transferable skills training, equipping graduates with the key skills to lead work in a wide variety of roles in either industry or academia.

-Details of current projects are available on our projects web page.
+Details of projects being undertaken are available on our projects web page.

 The Centre has a strong cohort atmosphere – providing support across cohorts for common issues.
 Students work together on projects, skills development and outreach activities.
-During your studies you will have close links with relevant research groups across the University; providing opportunities to work with experts in the subject.
-Graduates work with academics, postdoctoral and postgraduate researchers based in the Communication Systems & Networks group, the Visual Information Laboratory, the High Performance Networks group, the Intelligent Systems group and the School of Mathematics.
+During their studies students develop close links with relevant research groups across the University; providing opportunities to work with experts in the subject.
+Students work with academics, postdoctoraal and other postgraduate researchers based in the Communication Systems & Networks group, the Visual Information Laboratory, the High Performance Networks group, the Intelligent Systems group and the School of Mathematics.

-On graduating you will have gained the skills and knowledge to become a future leader in the sector; intellectually leading, and with an understanding of the commercial implications of your research.
+On graduating students will have gained the skills and knowledge to become future leaders in the sector; intellectually leading, and with an understanding of the commercial implications of their research.